 Toragen is focused on developing novel cancer treatments to treat viral-associated cancers and significant infections.

-Toragen is preparing to initiate a Phase I clinical trial with its lead compound in HPV-induced cancer and is seeking investor funding for research and development.
+Toragen has initiated a Phase I clinical trial with its lead compound in HPV-induced cancer.

 Toragen, Inc. is a clinical-stage oncology company focusing on the treatment of Human Papillomavirus (HPV) induced cancers, which cause 5% of all cancers worldwide.